pulumi/docs/content/tutorials/pulumi-deployments-click-to-deploy/index.md

 ## Next steps

-In this tutorial, you set up a basic push-to-deploy stack using Pulumi’s new project wizard.
+In this tutorial, you set up a basic click to deploy stack using Pulumi’s new project wizard.
 You configured your stack to use the GitHub app, deployed resources, and explored the fundamental Pulumi Deployment browser workflow.

 To learn more about creating and managing deployments with Pulumi Cloud, take a look at the following resources: